MicrosoftLearning/dp-420-cosmos-db-dev/instructions/01-create-account-resources.md

 This exercise should take approximately **25** minutes to complete.

-> [!NOTE]
-> You need your own Azure subscription to complete this exercise, because creating an Azure Cosmos DB account isn't supported in the free sandbox.
+> &#128221; You need your own Azure subscription to complete this exercise, because creating an Azure Cosmos DB account isn't supported in the free sandbox.
 If you don't have a subscription, you can create a [free account](https://azure.microsoft.com/free/) before you begin.
 Provisioned throughput incurs charges while the account exists, so follow the clean-up steps at the end to avoid unnecessary costs.

 ## Register the Azure Cosmos DB resource provider